sisrfeng/coc-wiki/Using-snippets.md

 ![](https://user-images.githubusercontent.com/251450/42562999-b4eb9634-852f-11e8-9f61-bab2bc19db3f.png)

-Note: when snippet format of complete item is set on completion resolve, you won't see `~`, since it's impossible for vim to update label of complete item during completion.
+**Note:** when snippet format of complete item is set on completion resolve, you won't see `~`, it's limitation of vim.

 The snippet is designed to expand only when the `completionDone` is triggered by using `<C-y> `for confirm, so that user could decide expand the snippet or not.